BlasBenito/spatialRF/README.md

 # Introduction

-The package **spatialRF** facilitates fitting spatial regression models on regular or irregular data with Random Forest, using the **ranger** package under the hood [(Wright and Ziegler 2017)](https://arxiv.org/abs/1508.04409), and does so by generating *spatial predictors* that allow the model to take into account the spatial structure of the training data.
+The package **spatialRF** facilitates fitting spatial regression models on regular or irregular data with Random Forest by generating *spatial predictors* that allow the model to take into account the spatial structure of the training data.
 The end goal is minimizing the spatial autocorrelation of the model residuals as much as possible.

 Two main methods to generate *spatial predictors* from the distance matrix of the data points are implemented in the package: